Capri (NYSE:CPRI) Given New $73.00 Price Target at Telsey Advisory Group

-Capri (NYSE:CPRI) had its price objective boosted by equities researchers at Telsey Advisory Group from $70.00 to $73.00 in a research note issued to investors on Thursday, Stock Target Advisor reports.
-The firm currently has a “market perform” rating on the stock.
-Telsey Advisory Group’s price target points to a potential upside of 10.11% from the company’s previous close.
+Capri (NYSE:CPRI) had its price target upped by Telsey Advisory Group from $70.00 to $73.00 in a research report released on Thursday, Stock Target Advisor reports.
+They currently have a market perform rating on the stock.

-Several other brokerages also recently issued reports on CPRI.
-Zacks Investment Research raised shares of Capri from a “hold” rating to a “strong-buy” rating and set a $75.00 price objective for the company in a research report on Monday, November 8th.
-JPMorgan Chase & Co. raised their price target on shares of Capri from $77.00 to $80.00 and gave the stock an “overweight” rating in a research report on Thursday, December 9th.
-OTR Global downgraded shares of Capri to a “positive” rating in a research report on Wednesday, January 26th.
-Barclays raised their price target on shares of Capri from $75.00 to $85.00 and gave the stock an “overweight” rating in a research report on Thursday, November 4th.
-Finally, MKM Partners reissued a “buy” rating and set a $85.00 price target on shares of Capri in a research report on Friday, January 28th.
-Two equities research analysts have rated the stock with a hold rating, seventeen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company has a consensus rating of “Buy” and a consensus target price of $75.94.
+Several other research firms also recently issued reports on CPRI.
+Barclays lifted their price target on shares of Capri from $75.00 to $85.00 and gave the company an overweight rating in a research report on Thursday, November 4th.
+MKM Partners reissued a buy rating and issued a $85.00 price target on shares of Capri in a research report on Friday, January 28th.
+BTIG Research cut their price objective on shares of Capri from $90.00 to $83.00 and set a buy rating on the stock in a report on Monday, November 1st.
+Robert W. Baird lifted their price objective on shares of Capri from $75.00 to $80.00 and gave the stock an outperform rating in a report on Thursday, November 4th.
+Finally, TheStreet raised shares of Capri from a c+ rating to a b- rating in a report on Monday, November 22nd.
+Two equities research analysts have rated the stock with a hold rating, seventeen have issued a buy rating and one has given a strong buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of Buy and an average target price of $75.94.

-Capri announced that its board has initiated a share repurchase plan on Wednesday, November 3rd that authorizes the company to repurchase $1.00 billion in outstanding shares.
-This repurchase authorization authorizes the company to repurchase up to 9.9% of its stock through open market purchases.
-Stock repurchase plans are typically a sign that the company’s board believes its stock is undervalued.
+Capri announced that its Board of Directors has initiated a share buyback plan on Wednesday, November 3rd that permits the company to repurchase $1.00 billion in outstanding shares.
+This repurchase authorization permits the company to repurchase up to 9.9% of its stock through open market purchases.
+Stock repurchase plans are generally a sign that the company’s board believes its stock is undervalued.

-In related news, CEO John D. Idol sold 202,175 shares of Capri stock in a transaction dated Monday, November 8th.
-The shares were sold at an average price of $65.12, for a total transaction of $13,165,636.00.
+In other news, SVP Daniel Purefoy sold 783 shares of the company’s stock in a transaction dated Monday, December 6th.
+The stock was sold at an average price of $64.39, for a total transaction of $50,417.37.
 The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, SVP Daniel Purefoy sold 783 shares of Capri stock in a transaction dated Monday, December 6th.
-The shares were sold at an average price of $64.39, for a total transaction of $50,417.37.
+Also, CEO John D. Idol sold 202,175 shares of the company’s stock in a transaction dated Monday, November 8th.
+The shares were sold at an average price of $65.12, for a total value of $13,165,636.00.
 The disclosure for this sale can be found here.
-Insiders sold 571,644 shares of company stock worth $37,501,400 over the last quarter.
+Insiders sold a total of 571,644 shares of company stock worth $37,501,400 over the last 90 days.
 2.70% of the stock is currently owned by company insiders.

-Several hedge funds and other institutional investors have recently modified their holdings of the stock.
-New York State Common Retirement Fund raised its position in Capri by 10.8% in the fourth quarter.
-New York State Common Retirement Fund now owns 226,932 shares of the company’s stock worth $14,730,000 after acquiring an additional 22,082 shares in the last quarter.
-Kehrs Ridge Capital LLC raised its position in Capri by 130.8% in the fourth quarter.
-Kehrs Ridge Capital LLC now owns 150,000 shares of the company’s stock worth $9,737,000 after acquiring an additional 85,000 shares in the last quarter.
-Mount Yale Investment Advisors LLC bought a new stake in Capri in the fourth quarter worth about $388,000.
-Fifth Third Bancorp raised its position in Capri by 14.6% in the fourth quarter.
-Fifth Third Bancorp now owns 1,840 shares of the company’s stock worth $119,000 after acquiring an additional 234 shares in the last quarter.
-Finally, AGF Investments Inc. bought a new stake in Capri in the fourth quarter worth about $27,607,000.
-Institutional investors and hedge funds own 85.29% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Counterpoint Mutual Funds LLC purchased a new position in shares of Capri during the fourth quarter worth about $27,000.
+NEXT Financial Group Inc grew its holdings in shares of Capri by 1,500.0% during the third quarter.
+NEXT Financial Group Inc now owns 512 shares of the company’s stock worth $25,000 after purchasing an additional 480 shares in the last quarter.
+National Bank of Canada FI purchased a new position in shares of Capri during the fourth quarter worth about $43,000.
+Ninety One SA PTY Ltd purchased a new position in shares of Capri during the third quarter worth about $41,000.
+Finally, Steward Partners Investment Advisory LLC purchased a new position in shares of Capri during the second quarter worth about $57,000.
+85.29% of the stock is owned by institutional investors.

 Capri Holdings Ltd. operates as a global fashion luxury group.
 It engages in the design and distribution of sportswear, accessories, footwear and apparel of branded women’s apparel and accessories and men’s apparel.
 The firm operates through the following segments: Versace, Jimmy Choo, and Michael Kors.